yuki-aerospace/Portfolio/README.md

 <details>
   <summary> Details </summary>

 This program is a weather app.
-Tkinter was used for GUI.
+Tkinter was used for GUI, and weather information was retrived from openweathermap API.

 Here is an instruction of how to use this app.
 1. User enters the name of a city.